julielinx/julielinx.github.io/_posts/2020-03-30-12_missing_values.md

   - If I received a call from a customer and the system usually logs the phone number they called from, if the logging system is down that would be a lack of a recorded answer.
   - If the customer interacts with me on the internet and the system usually logs the IP address, the phone number logging entry would be empty.
   - Most every model type except tree-based models evaluate missingness on this criteria.
 If the value is empty, it needs to be addressed one way or another before the model can be run.
-- Definitions are based on *context*: Missing data is lack of a recorded answer where we “expected” to find one.
+- Definitions based on *context*: Missing data is lack of a recorded answer where we “expected” to find one.
   - In the second example above with the internet customer interaction, I wouldn't expect to record the phone number they're calling from - the value would be missing, but it's not expected in the context.
   - Context can be addressed through modeling choices - ie only model for phone interactions or web interactions (separating these two interaction types immediately reduces the number of missing values because it considers context)

-Within these two definition types we can see the following types of missingness as defined in section 3.4 of [Applied Predictive Modeling](https://www.amazon.com/Applied-Predictive-Modeling-Max-Kuhn/dp/1461468485/ref=sr_1_1?crid=3JBOCQY3WJAL5&keywords=applied+predictive+modeling&qid=1581021287&sprefix=predictive+modeling%2Caps%2C172&sr=8-1) by Max Kuhn and Kjell Johnson:
+Within these two definition types we can see the following types of missingness as defined in section 3.4 of [Applied Predictive Modeling](https://www.amazon.com/Applied-Predictive-Modeling-Max-Kuhn/dp/1461468485) by Max Kuhn and Kjell Johnson:

 - **Undetermined**: the value was not determined at the time the data was gathered.
-For the same customer interaction data, if the process that captures IP addresses goes down we would be unable to capture that data - the information existed but was unable to be determined/recorded.
+  - Example: For the same customer interaction data, if the process that captures IP addresses goes down we would be unable to capture the data - the information existed but was unable to be determined/recorded.
 - **Structurally missing**: the missing value itself has information.
-For the customer interaction scenario, a missing IP for a phone interactions is structurally missing - there was no IP to be captured.
+  - Example: For the customer interaction scenario, a missing IP for a phone interaction is structurally missing - there was no IP to be captured.

 ### Categories